 False

 Question 20.
 A drug company developed a new formula for their headache medication.
 To test the effectiveness of this new formula, 250 people were randomly selected from a larger population of patients with headaches.
 100 of these people were randomly assigned to receive the new formula medication when they had a headache, and the other 150 people received the old formula medication.
 The time it took, in minutes, for each patient to no longer have a headache was recorded.
-The results from both of these clinical trials are shown in the graph below.
+The results from this clinical trial are shown in the graph below.
 Based on this graph we would not conclude anything from these data.
 The number of patients in the two groups is not the same so there is no fair way to compare the two formulas.